spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing marketplace-concrete-product-prices.md

 ## Prerequisites

-To start working with marketplace concrete products, go to the **Merchant Portal** > **Products**.
+To start working with the marketplace concrete products, go to **Merchant Portal** > **Products**.
 Hover over the three dots next to the abstract product for which you manage a concrete product and click **Manage Product** or just click the line.
 This takes you to the *[Product name]* drawer.
 Navigate to the *Concrete Products* tab.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+This article contains reference information.
+Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Adding a marketplace concrete product price